 A TRIPLE ‘C’ COLLABORATION

 Footwear label Converse, concept store Colette and streetwear retailer Club 75 are celebrating the twentieth anniversary of Colette and the second birthday of Club 75 with a collection that is a tribute to Colette and Parisian style in general.
-It features iconic 1970s sneaker models ‘One Star’ and ‘Chuck Taylor’ in red, white and blue – a nod to the French flag.
+It features two iconic 1970s sneaker models, ‘One Star’ and ‘Chuck Taylor’, in red, white and blue – a nod to the French flag.
 There are also several designs created by Parisian artist So Me.
 The sneakers retail at 100 EUR.

 www.club75.fr